camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 3. **External Worker & Process Engine**: Complete external task instance

 When the process engine encounters a service task that is configured to be externally handled, it creates an external task instance and adds it to a list of external tasks (step 1).
 The task instance receives a *topic* that identifies the nature of the work to be performed.
 At a time in the future, an external worker may fetch and lock tasks for a specific set of topics (step 2).
 In order to prevent that one task is fetched by multiple workers at the same time, a task has a timestamp-based lock that is set when the task is acquired.
 Only when the lock expires can another worker fetch the task again.
 When an external worker has completed the desired work, it can signal the process engine to continue process execution after the service task (step 3).

+{{< note class="info" title="The User Task Analogy" >}}
+External tasks are conceptually very similar to user tasks and when first trying to understand the external task pattern, it can be helpful to think about it in analogy to user tasks:
+User tasks are created by the process engine and added to a "task list".
+The process engine then waits for a human user to query the list, claim a task and then complete it.
+External tasks are similar: an external task is created and then added to a topic.
+An external application then queries the topic and locks the task.
+After the task is locked, the application can work on it and complete it.
+{{< /note >}}

 The essence of this pattern is that the entities performing the actual work are independent of the process engine and receive work items by polling the process engine's API.
 This has the following benefits: